lbl-srg/obc/specification/source/useCases.rst

 (Brent: this example appears to be "how to attach a VAV control sequence to a specific VAV box", as opposed to "how to modify/customize the pre-defined VAV control sequence".
 I argue that they are distinct use cases and we need to consider both.

-(Phil: See below for my 'Customizing a control sequence for a multi-zone VAV system', which includes both customization and configuration for multi-zone systems)
+(Phil: See below for my 'Customizing a control sequence for a multi-zone VAV system', which includes both customization and configuration for multi-zone systems.
+See just above it for my 'Customizing a control sequence for a single zone VAV system' - a poential replacement for 'Customizing a control sequence for a VAV system')

 *Provided by Michael Wetter, LBNL.*